Join Our eNewsletter!

 - Keep It Short: The longer people gather together, the higher the risk of COVID-19 spreading.

-- Monitor Your Health Daily Leading Up to the Holiday: If you exhibit any symptoms of COVID-19, immediately isolate and contact your doctor to conduct a virtual health visit.
+- Monitor Your Health Daily Leading Up to the Holiday: If you exhibit any symptoms of COVID-19, immediately isolate and contact your doctor to conduct a Virtual Care visit.
 You can schedule a COVID-19 virtual screening here.

 - Out-of-Household Family Members: Have candid conversations with your college kids who are returning home for the holidays to help ensure their re-entry into the house is as safe as possible.
 Anyone traveling to visit you from out of town should share their travel and self-quarantine plans and actions to stay safe once they arrive and return home.